-Research interests in the Bowdish lab including 1) understanding the role of macrophages in initial interactions with pathogens, with a focus on pulmonary pathogens, 2) determining how age related changes in the immune response contribute to increased susceptibility to infection and 3) elucidating how age-associated inflammation changes immune function and alters the aging trajectory, and 4) understanding how the microbiota contributes to healthy or unhealthy aging and how microbiome-host interactions can be harnessed to prevent infections.
+Research interests in the Bowdish lab including 1) understanding the role of macrophages in initial interactions with pathogens, with a focus on the pulmonary pathogen Streptococcus pneumoniae, 2) determining how age related changes in the immune response contribute to increased susceptibility to infection and 3) elucidating how age-associated inflammation changes immune function and alters the aging trajectory, and 4) understanding how the microbiota contributes to healthy or unhealthy aging and how microbiome-host interactions can be harnessed to prevent infections.
 For more detailed descriptions of the research going on in the Bowdish lab see the “Current Projects” page.

 The Bowdish lab is located in the M. G. DeGroote Centre for Learning & Discovery at McMaster University in Hamilton, Ontario, Canada.We are part of the Department of Pathology and Molecular Medicine in the Faculty of Health Sciences and the Institute for Infectious Disease Research and the McMaster Immunology Research Centre.
-As such we have access to the state of the art facilities at McMaster including the Biophotonics facility, the High Throughput Screening Laboratory, the Human Immune Analysis Facility and the R.E.
+As such we have access to the state of the art facilities at McMaster including the High Throughput Screening Laboratory, the Human Immune Testing Suite and the R.E.
 Fitzhenry Vector Laboratory.

 The long term goal of our work is to make major advances in our understanding of host defence against infectious disease.
 To do this we aspire to understand both the basic molecular and cellular biology of host-pathogen interactions, to utilize novel human models of disease and to find novel ways of translating our work into potential immunotherapies.
 The work in our lab is creative, innovative, ambitious and collaborative.
 We aim to be a resource to our colleagues and to train highly motivated students and post-docs to become world class scientists.
 We are always interested in hearing from motivated researchers who are interested in a career in infectious disease research.